-- Maloney Center.
-An additional location for a Command Center may be in the staff/ administrative offices located in the Library.
-The Emergency Management Team may gather there.
+- Maloney Center in the administrative offices located in the Library

 Shelter in Place

-In the event of an emergency on campus, such as an active shooter or hostage situation, an order to “shelter in place” will be issued by the Incident Commander through Send Word Now®, the College Broadcast Email System, and if feasible, the College website.
-All persons present on campus must follow instructions from the Incident Commander and responding emergency personnel.
+In the event of an emergency on campus, such as an active shooter, an order to “Shelter in Place” will be issued by the Incident Commander through Send Word Now®, the College Broadcast Email System, and if feasible, the College website.
+A siren will be activated throughout the campus a total of nine times.
+All present on campus will be directed to follow instructions from the Incident Commander and responding emergency personnel.
 The Incident Commander will consult with the Emergency Management Team by phone as time and safety permits.